physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 This will take you into your container and you should see your code.

-### <a name="faq"></a> FAQ

-__Are we allowed to do transfer learning using pre-trained networks?__

-Most certainly - we encourage you to do this.
-You do not need to include your data in the code stack for training the algorithm, but you do need to include the pretrained mode in the code harness and provide code to retrain (continue training) on the training data we provide.
-You must also thoroughly document the content of the database you used to pre-train.

-__For the license, can we make it open source but restrict to non-commercial use?__

-Yes - the philosophy of the Challenge is to encourage researchers to make their code free to use for research, and we hope that companies will approach you to license the code too!

-__Are the provided records a more accurate representation of the hold-out evaluation data that what was previously provided?__

-We are creating a large database of heterogeneous data with varying labels, some of which are wrong or incomplete.
-Leads can be inverted, noisy, mislabeled.
-We have deliberately made no attempt to clean this up.
-The test data contains better labels, but it is not perfect either, and although it roughly correspond to the training data, it includes some deliberate differences.

-__Should I submit your example code to test the submission system?__

-No, please only submit your code to the submission system.

-__Should I submit an empty repository to test the submission system?__

-No, please only submit an entry after you have finished and tested your code.

-__I left out a file, or I missed the deadline, or something else.
-Can I email you my code?__

-No, please use the submission form to submit your entry through a repository.

 __What can I do to make sure that my submission is successful?__

 You can avoid most submission errors with the following steps: